Intermittent Fasting: How to Get More Benefit for Weight Loss and Health

 You see, humans really aren’t designed to be eating late at night or grazing from the time we wake up until the time we go to sleep – and definitely not in the middle of the night.
 Although eating is necessary, every time you eat, it actually causes stress in your body.

-When you fast, your cells have a chance to repair themselves, and inflammation to improve.
-That affects many parts of your health.
+When you fast, your cells have a chance to repair themselves and inflammation to improve.
+That benefits many aspects of your health.

 Still, it’s important to note that results in people aren’t always consistent.
 Scientists use animals to try and figure out exactly how fasting works, but thus far, they really aren’t sure why intermittent fasting shows some of these health benefits